BTR-50: Service history

 The BTR-50 was developed in 1952 and entered service with the Soviet Army in 1954.
 It was first shown in public in November 1957.
 It served in the motorized rifle regiments of tank divisions and mechanized brigades in the Soviet and East German armies.
 A typical mechanized brigade consisted of three battalions, each of which had 30 APCs and a command vehicle.
 They were replaced in front line service by the BMP-1 IFV.
 Command vehicle variants were employed by many Warsaw Pact armies.

 BTR-50s were used by Egypt and Syria during the Six-Day War (1967), a number of which were captured by Israel.
 Some vehicles were then re-used by the Israeli Army.
 Both sides used BTR-50s during the War of Attrition (1968–70).
 During Operation "Raviv" (September 8–9, 1969), an amphibious raid across the Suez Canal, three T-54 tanks and six BTR-50s were used to wreak havoc behind Egyptian lines.

 BTR-50s were again employed by Egypt, Syria and Israel during the Yom Kippur War (1973).
 During this conflict, BTR-50s, along with T-54s and T-55s, were used by the IDF during the fighting in and around the city of Suez.
 Israel captured additional BTR-50s from the Egyptians and Syrians.
 Some of Israel's BTR-50s were later transferred to the South Lebanon Army.

+Russo-Ukraine War

-In February 2023 it was reported that Russia had reactivated some BTR-50s from storage and deployed them to Ukraine.
+In February 2023 it was reported that Russia had reactivated some BTR-50s from storage and deployed them during the Russian invasion of Ukraine.
+In October 2023, the first example of a Russian BTR-50 being deployed in frontline combat in Ukraine appeared, with at least one BTR-50 being visually confirmed as destroyed by Ukrainian anti-tank mines northeast of Avdiivka in Donetsk Oblast during a large-scale Russian offensive against the city.

+As of 9 May 2025, Russia is visually confirmed to have suffered 11 BTR-50 losses (six BTR-50s and five BTR-50s with BPU-1 turret).